 Call for Papers

-The conference will be held at the Rome Center of Loyola University Chicago on May 6-8, 2013.
-It will begin on Monday morning and end by Wednesday afternoon (with a welcoming reception on the evening of Sunday, May 5).
-During the sessions, each speaker will have 30 minutes.
+The conference will be held at the Rome Center of Loyola University Chicago on May 5-7, 2016.
+It will begin on Thursday morning and end by Saturday afternoon (with a welcoming reception on the evening of Wednesday, May 4).
+During the sessions, each speaker will have 30 minutes (20 minutes for the presentation and 10 for discussion).
 All presentations will be made in English.
+We expect to have about 120 speakers.

 Idit Dobbs-Weinstein, Vanderbilt University